 Thinking about adding a fountain to your garden or yard and wondering what kind of preparation is needed to have one installed?

 Lets look at preparation for pouring concrete first.
 Compact the soil and then add a 6 base of compacted gravel as your base.
-The compacted gravel is important because it drains water quickly and can have a greater load bearing capacity then soil.
+The compacted gravel is important because it drains water quickly and can have a greater load-bearing capacity than soil.
 The Gravel base will have a lesser potential for frost heave then regular soil.

 Finally layout a grid of ½ Rebar with a 12 on center pattern 2 above the foam surface.
 The rebar adds structural support to the concrete and minimizes the potential for separation and damage from cracking.
-Here’s an example of a typical fountain slab installation before the cement has been poured:
+Here’s an example of a typical fountain slab installation and concrete water fountain molds before the cement has been poured:

 Before the cement is poured you need to add your PVC drain pipe and penetration pipes for running your water lines and electrical power sources for the fountain.

-We recommend a 3/4 Brass Penetration like you see in the picture below:
+We recommend a 3/4 Brass Penetration as you see in the picture below: